alex/what-happens-when/README.rst

 The rendering engine starts getting the contents of the requested document from the networking layer.
 This will usually be done in 8kB chunks.

-The primary job of HTML parser is to parse the HTML markup into a parse tree.
+The primary job of the HTML parser is to parse the HTML markup into a parse tree.

 The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
 It is the object presentation of the HTML document and the interface of HTML elements to the outside world like JavaScript.
 The root of the tree is the "Document" object.
-Prior of any manipulation via scripting, the DOM has an almost one-to-one relation to the markup.
+Prior to any manipulation via scripting, the DOM has an almost one-to-one relation to the markup.